-St Hugh of Lincoln will ensure that all members of the community are made aware of the possible consequences of accessing indecent images of children.
+St Hugh Of Lincoln Primary School will ensure that all members of the community are made aware of the possible consequences of accessing indecent images of children as appropriate to the age and ability.

 We will respond to concerns regarding indecent images of children on our equipment and/or personal equipment, even if access took place off site.